minima52/digital-garden/_pages/repository.md

 ---
 layout: page
-title: Thoughts
+title: Repository
-permalink: /thoughts
+permalink: /repository
 ---

-`/thoughts`
+`/repository`

 A full list of all my thoughts that are still in its infancy stage ranging from streams of consciousness to half-baked thoughts.